Disney World In August (2025)

 • Blizzard Beach opens / Typhoon Lagoon closes early November

 This schedule is subject to change (and Disney only announces specific dates about a month in advance, in any case).
-Most recently, Disney confirmed that Typhoon Lagoon will reopen on March 17, 2024.
-Blizzard Beach will begin its annual refurbishment closure on that same day.
+In 2024, Disney Typhoon Lagoon reopened on March 17, 2024 and Blizzard Beach reopened on November 4, 2024.
 This means we expect Typhoon Lagoon will be the only water park open for the entirety of August.

 Disney World Weather In August